anarchang/exam-grades-ui/README.md

 1. Install Python.

+2. cd into the project directory.

-2. Run `npm install` to install dependencies needed for building `exam-grades-ui`.
+3. Run `npm install` to install dependencies needed for building `exam-grades-ui`.

 ## Build the app